 There is no cap on attendance.
 This is subject to each premises and the number of people who can be accommodated while safely maintaining appropriate distancing.

 The guidance does not explicitly advise against singing but says where this takes place it should be done at a quiet volume to limit the spread of the virus.

 All Elim churches need to have the permission of their regional office in order to reopen church services and gatherings.
 Once that permission is given for each jurisdiction, local churches are able to make their own decision about when to reopen in-person worship services, subject to having submitted a full risk assessment.
 Each church must follow government guidelines concerning public safety, hygiene to ensure not only safe opening but safe and responsible operating going forward.

-Elim's National Leadership Team advise that face masks or coverings should be worn by all congregants in England, except in cases where its use could exacerbate an individual’s health condition, such as those with respiratory conditions.
+Elim's National Leadership Team advise that face masks or coverings should be worn by all congregants, except in cases where its use could exacerbate an individual’s health condition, such as those with respiratory conditions.

 The wearing of face coverings is not a requirement for attending children of school age.
 Clinically vulnerable individuals or those aged 70 years or over, regardless of medical conditions, may choose to stay at home and access the worship services via other means.

 The live streaming of services from Elim churches is permitted.
 In the first phase of COVID-19 response churches have worked hard to move services and a range of ministries online.
 We encourage our churches to continue to develop online ministry and going forward, to incorporate it into church life in the many creative initiatives that have been used or shaped during lockdown.